carlnienaber-ship-it/spinalapp3/project.md

 ## 5. Known Development Constraints

-- **Manual File Management:** Due to a persistent environmental issue with the AI assistant, the following files **must be managed manually by the user**.
-The AI cannot reliably create or modify them.
-    - `package.json`
-    - `index.tsx`
-    - `netlify.toml`
-    - `App.tsx`
 - **Import Map Workaround:** While not ideal for Vite projects, an environmental constraint forces the use of an `importmap` in `index.html`.
 A custom Vite plugin is required as a workaround to remove it during the build process.
-- **Strict Workflow Protocol:** The AI assistant is **only** to implement code changes based on tasks explicitly listed in `todo.md`.
-New features or changes must first be added to the to-do list from a direct prompt before implementation can be requested.
 - **No Placeholder Content:** It is a critical failure for the AI assistant to replace the contents of `project.md` or `todo.md` with placeholder text like "full contents of...".
 These files must always be output in their complete, readable form.

 ## 6. Geofencing